-It is the student's responsibility to obtain the appropriate attendance card from the event sponsor at the entrance of the event before the event begins and turn it in at the conclusion of the event to the event sponsor.
+For events on Lander campus, it is the student's responsibility to get their Lander ID scanned at the entrance of the event before the event begins and scanned again at the conclusion of the event.
+If scanners are not available, attendance cards must be obtained at the entrance of the event before the event begins and they must be turned in at the conclusion of the event.

-Candidates for graduation must have attended the required number of events and have the appropriate FALS card(s) returned to the Office of the Registrar no later than the close of business on the last day of classes on the campus of the term in which graduation is expected to occur.
+Candidates for graduation must have attended the required number of events by the deadline set by the Office of the Registrar in the semester in which graduation is expected to occur.